yoelmatveyev/Izhora/README.md

 The same as above and:

-***5. A cell is born if surrounded by 7 live cells***

 ***6. A cell is born if surrounded by 1 live cell and 2 or 3 wire cells.***

 ***7. A cell is born if surrounded by two horizontally adjacent live cells and 2 or 3 wire cells.***

 ## FireWorld

-The same as Fireworld2, except that the last rule is generalized to match the birth rule of the original Fireworld.
+The same as Fireworld2, except that the last rule is slightly generalized to match the birth rule of the original Fireworld.

 ***7. A cell is born, if surrounded by 1 orthogonal, 1 diagonal neighboring live cells and 2 or 3 wire cells.***

+The oldest Izhora machines with the 128x64 display (Izhora 1 and Izhora 1a) require Fireworld2.
+Izhora 2b world nder both rules and all newer versions with be developed by default for FireWorld.

 # Golly scripts